Array slicing

 In computer programming, array slicing is an operation that extracts a subset of elements from an array and packages them as another array, possibly in a different dimension from the original.

 Common examples of array slicing are extracting a substring from a string of characters, the "ell" in "hello", extracting a row or column from a two-dimensional array, or extracting a vector from a matrix.

 Depending on the programming language, an array slice can be made out of non-consecutive elements.
 Also depending on the language, the elements of the new array may be aliased to (i.e., share memory with) those of the original array.

 Details

-For "one-dimensional" (single-indexed) arrays – vectors, sequence, strings etc. – the most common slicing operation is extraction of zero or more consecutive elements.
-Thus, if we have a vector containing elements (2, 5, 7, 3, 8, 6, 4, 1), and we want to create an array slice from the 3rd to the 6th items, we get (7, 3, 8, 6).
+For "one-dimensional" (single-indexed) arrays – vectors, sequences, strings etc. – the most common slicing operation is extraction of zero or more consecutive elements.
+If we have a vector containing elements (2, 5, 7, 3, 8, 6, 4, 1), and want to create an array slice from the 3rd to the 6th elements, we get (7, 3, 8, 6).
 In programming languages that use a 0-based indexing scheme, the slice would be from index 2 to 5.